beezwax/fmslogs/README.md

 - `-b` or `--begin`: only working with durations (eg, 'd' or '1d' for 1 day)
 - `-m` or `--merge`: not working
 - `-S` or `--set`: not working
-- `-s` or `--succinct`: not working
+- `-s` or `--succinct`: partially implemented
-- `--ssh`: not working
+- `--ssh`: not implmented
-- `-t` or `--tail`: does not print current log segment before starting to follow
+- `-t` or `--tail`: does not print current log segment before starting to follow/tail
-- not including nginx/apache/IIS logs
+- nginx/apache/IIS: not fully implemented

 ---